girlscript/winter-of-contributing/Web_Development/Javascript/4.Programming Fundamentals/5 Type Conversion/Explicit_Type_Conversion.md

 # Explicit Type Conversion

 Type conversion is the process of converting data of one type to another.

-There are two types of type conversion in javascript:- Implicit conversion
+There are two types of type conversion in javascript:-
+1. Implicit conversion
-Explicit conversion
+2. Explicit conversion

 ## Javascript Explicit Conversion

-- String to Numbers:
+- **String to Numbers**

-The number () function is used to convert strings to numbers. parseInt() is used to return an integer by parsing strings. parseFloat() is used to returns a floating-point number.
+The number () function is used to convert strings to numbers.

+parseInt() is used to return an integer by parsing strings.

+parseFloat() is used to returns a floating-point number.

-Empty strings to zero.
-Strings containing numbers to numbers
+Number() function convert Empty strings to zero and strings containing numbers to numbers.
-Else converts to a NOT a NUMBER(NaN)
+Else converts to a NOT a NUMBER(NaN).

 The unary operator can be used to convert a variable to a number.

-- Number to Strings
+- **Number to Strings**

-String() pr toString() function is used to convert numbers to strings for any expressions. toPrecision() is used to return a string of numbers having a specific length.
+String() pr toString() function is used to convert numbers to strings for any expressions.

+toPrecision() is used to return a string of numbers having a specific length.

-- Dates to Numbers
+- **Dates to Numbers**

 The number () function can be used to convert to numbers from date.

-- Booleans to Numbers/Strings
+- **Booleans to Numbers/Strings**

 The number () function is used for this conversion of booleans to numbers.
-For false it will return 0
+- For false it will return 0
-For true it will return 1
+- For true it will return 1

 Similarly, the String() function is used to convert booleans into strings.
-For false it will return false
+- For false it will return false
-For true it will return true
+- For true it will return true

 ### Javascript Type Conversion Table